 This programme accepts new students once every two years.
-The next intake will be for the 2019-20 academic year.
+Information about the next intake will be published in autumn 2018.

 This MA is unique in combining the study of Buddhism, Buddhist art, and the techniques and conservation of Buddhist art.
 Offered by The Robert H. N. Ho Family Foundation Centre for Buddhist Art and Conservation at The Courtauld, the MA was established as a one-year degree in 2013.
 In order to build on and expand the strengths of the programme, the MA is changing in 2017 to a two-year degree taught in collaboration with SOAS.

 The MA now brings together world-famous institutions: The Courtauld for the study of art history and conservation, and SOAS for the study of Asia, Africa and the Middle East.
 Drawing on the unique strengths of the two institutions and their exceptional faculties, the new curriculum of the MA provides detailed and systematic teaching over two years.
 Each discipline is introduced, expanded and integrated to allow students to obtain the best possible learning experiences and skills acquisition.
 Designed to provide increased specialisation over the two years, the course culminates in research and a substantial dissertation in the final months.